New Lower Bounds for Cap Sets: The Extended Product Construction

 \begin{lemma} There exist admissible sets $I(11,7)$, $I(11,6)$ and $I(10,6)$. \end{lemma}

-The admissible sets can be found on the author's webpage at \url{fredtyrrell.com/cap-sets}.
+The admissible sets were found with a computer search, and can be found on the author's webpage at \url{http://fredtyrrell.com/cap-sets}.
 The computational methods we employed, including the use of a SAT solver, are described in section 5.
 Several other admissible sets were given by Edel, including the $I(10,5)$ used to find the previous lower bound in \cite{Edel}.
 The admissible sets mentioned in \cite{Edel} can be found on Edel's webpage \cite{EdelSets}.